-413 3.3 Assumptions
+3.3 Assumptions

-- This project is guided by the following assumptions: - The scenario activities above will augment, not replace, the capabilities of existing acceptance testing tools, asset management systems, and configuration management systems. - Hardware roots of trust represent one technique that can thwart the above types of attacks to the supply chain.
-However, OEMs may use different approaches to implement a hardware root of trust solution because of hardware constraints or other business reasons. - Organizational computing devices lifecycle phases for technology include the following activities defined in NIST SP 800-161 Revision 1, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations [3]: integration (referred to as acceptance testing in this demonstration), operations, and disposal.
+This project is guided by the following assumptions:

+- The scenario activities above will augment, not replace, the capabilities of existing acceptance testing tools, asset management systems, and configuration management systems. - Hardware roots of trust represent one technique that can be used to bind attributes to a product.
+However, OEMs may use different approaches to implement equivalent capabilities.

+Organizational computing devices lifecycle phases for technology include (among others) the following activities described in NIST SP 800-161 Revision 1, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations [3]: integration (including acceptance testing as described in this demonstration), operations, and disposal.